oskarth/experiments.oskarth.com/content/unix02.md

 say, a number as an instruction.

 `$eip` is a register that's called an *(extended) instruction pointer*.
-This tells us where we are executing right now.
+This points to the next instruction we are about to execute.
 These four instructions are called the *function prologue*.
 What does the stack look like after we perform these instructions?

 Let's do it one by one using GDB's `stepi` function.
 After `push %ebp` this is the stack: